akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 preprocessing data, defining a neural network architecture, building a neural network, and finally training the neural network using our preprocessed data.
-Some familiarity with Python 3, Pandas and linear algebra will help.
+Some familiarity with Python 3, Pandas and linear algebra (vectors , matrices, etc.) will help.

 Tutorials on Python and Pandas:
 * https://realpython.com/pandas-dataframe/